The Pasadena CA Chapter

 A Mid-West transplant to Southern California, Aaron Zober works in the TV industry and is the host and blog writer for The Appropriate Omnivore.
 The first volunteer to serve as Chapter Co-Leader, Aaron is back in full force after a 2-year hiatus.
 Aaron is extremely well-connected in the Real Food community and is currently developing his interests in the environmental aspects of food, farming, and the healing arts.
 He brings fantastic speakers to our chapter, puts together wonderful presentations, and is a great resource for anything related to traditional foods, both in Southern California and nationwide.
 Come meet Aaron at one of our chapter’s many impromptu field trips to farms, farmer’s markets, and other special events in the area.

 Gabrielle discovered the Weston A. Price Foundation several years ago after some unexplained stomach pain.
 As someone who already had a fascination with how evolution shapes human behavior, the Weston A. Price dietary guidelines based on traditional cooking made immediate sense to her.
 She loves the feeling of independence that comes from taking control of her nourishment and sees opportunities everywhere for people to improve their lives by listening to their bodies.
+While a chapter co-leader, Gabrielle planned and lead meetings, gave presentations, and contributed to our blog.
 Gabrielle lives with her husband and daughter and works in digital marketing.

 The leader and co-leaders of the Pasadena CA chapter of the Weston A. Price Foundation do not practice medicine, are not licensed health care practitioners, and can not be held responsible for how the information contained on this site or presented at our meetings is used.
 Each person is expected to listen to his or her own body and make informed decisions.
 If you have any questions or concerns regarding your health, please consult with your physician or other licensed health care provider.
 Please read the required legal disclaimers here.